 What is a portfolio landlord and are you classed as one?
 We look at what defines a portfolio landlord, how buy-to-let criteria differ if you're classed as one, and the benefits of using a portfolio mortgage.

-As many high street lenders often limit the number of mortgaged properties to three or four per landlord, those wishing to expand their portfolio further may need to look to a specialist lender.
+As some high street lenders often limit the number of mortgaged properties to three or four per landlord, those wishing to expand their portfolio further may need to look to a specialist lender.
 They might also consider a buy-to-let portfolio mortgage, which is where all properties are financed under one mortgage.

 When you become a portfolio landlord, the number of lenders available to you is likely to reduce, as some of the bigger high street lenders won’t support more than four buy-to-let mortgages from one landlord.